invertase/react-native-google-mobile-ads/CONTRIBUTING.md

 ### Code review process

-Pull Requests to master require two or more peer-review approvals and passing status checks before they can be merged.
+Pull Requests to the `main` branch require one or more peer-review approvals and passing status checks before they can be merged.

 Reviews of Pull Requests are based on the following acceptance criteria:

 - Does the PR provide cross-platform support?
   - i.e. if adding a new feature then does the implementation provide iOS and Android support.
   - Pull Requests should not be merged unless both platforms are supported (unless the feature is specific to one platform only)
-- Pull Request follows the Firebase Web SDKs API/implementation.
-  - In some instances this is not always possible.
 - If APIs have changed;
   - Has the documentation been updated?
   - Have the TypeScript types been added?